mrdcvlsc/APA/README.md

 # arithmetic operators

 ### SUPPORTED OPERATIONS (FOR INTEGERS AND RATIONAL NUMBERS/DECIMAL FORM): EXAMPLES OF USES BELOW

+#### NOTE : for bnum division, at the start of the program write ```bnum::set_div_precision(n)``` to increase the accuracy of division, the higher the number the more accurate the answer will be, though it also increases the time to get the answer, by default the value is set to 1.

    **[done] Addition (+)**
    ```c++